 SetTxInfinitePreamble() is a test command to generate an infinite sequence of alternating zeros and ones in FSK modulation.
-In LoRa®, the radio is only able to constantly modulate LoRa® preamble symbols.
+In LoRa®, the radio constantly modulates LoRa® preamble symbols.
 The device will remain in TX infinite preamble until the host sends a mode configuration command.